redhat-naps-da/ml-toolkit-deployments/kubeflow/with-servicemesh/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 Keep the three artifacts (.cache/, kfctl_openshift.yaml, kustomize/) to modify or delete the deployment.
 Wait for the apply command to complete and log a message `Applied the configuration Successfully!`.

-**Get the route to the Kubeflow Central Dashboard.** You can get the url from the CLI or from the Web UI to access the Kubeflow Dashboard.
-After the register process and creating a namespace, you will see a similar dashboard below.
+**Get the route to the Kubeflow Central Dashboard.** 1.
+You can get the url from the CLI
+1. Go to istio-system project > Networking > Routes and click on the ingress-gateway or kubeflow route.

 ![image](images/kubeflow-dash.png)